jrandj/aws-security-specialty/README.md

 1. Disable any unnecessary network ports and protocols.

+    * The Amazon VPC is a software-defined network that uses a proprietary overlay protocol to allow EC2 instances located in many physical hosts across multiple AZs in the same AWS region to communicate.
+Most importantly, it virtually isolates the network from other virtual networks.

     * When you create a VPC, an Amazon DNS server is automatically created.
 This is used for hostname resolution for instances in your VPC.
 If preferred, you can disable this and create a new DHCP option to set your own DNS server.

     * VPCs can get complicated in large numbers, with VPC peering required for communication between them.
 A Transit Gateway is a solution to this problem, as any VPC connected to the gateway can communicate with any other VPC that is also connected.